bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

        else:
            return current_q

-Listing 1 is a straight forward implementation of leapfrog combined with a simple acceptance step.
+Listing 1 is a straight forward implementation of Leapfrog combined with a simple acceptance step.
 One big of optimization is on line 23 to combine the two half momentum steps from Equation 35 and 37.
-In the leapfrog algorithm, every half momentum step except the first and last can be combined into a full step.
+In the Leapfrog algorithm, every half momentum step except the first and last can be combined into a full step.
 A bit of the magic is hidden behind the potential and gradient of the potential function but those depend fully on your target distribution so it